gfMateus99/Internet-aplications/README.md

-# Internet applications
+# Internet applications Project

-Final Project of Politechnika Poznańska (Poland) University.
+Repository with the final project of internet applications course (2021/2022).
+(Politechnika Poznańska (Poland) University)

+**Project description:** The aim of this project is to create an online tournament system.
+The system should allow its users to conduct tournaments in a discipline selected by students.
+The organizers can set a time and place of the tournament, limits on the number of participants and sponsor logos while competitors can apply to participate and enter the results of their encounters.

 ## Overview